 We are expanding the scope of our work in several ways.
-In order to treat larger molecular systems, new approaches are required.
-These include things such as developing more efficient hybrid basis sets adapted to treat large molecules, new time propagation algorithms and density-functional-based methods that are needed to quantitatively model dynamical processes in very large molecular systems.
+These include the development of better, more accurate, grid based, multi-center quadratures to treat hybrid basis sets, new time propagation algorithms and density-functional-based methods that are needed to quantitatively model dynamical processes in very large molecular systems.

 The group currently has a number of NSF awards and has successfully competed for computational resources on the eXtreme Science and Engineering Discovery Environment project.
 An Associate joining the project will have access to the most sophisticated and powerful computers in the world and will also get to collaborate with a world class group of theoretical and computational physicists.

 Schneider B. I., et al: Advances in Chemical Physics 157: John.
 Wiley & Sons, Inc

 Feist J, et al: Physical Review Letters 103: 063002, 2009

 Guan X, et al: Physical Review A 88: 043402, 2013

 Guan X, et al: Physical Review A 90: 043416, 2014

 N. Douguet, B. I. Schneider, and L. Argenti, Application of the Complex Kohn Variational Method to Attosecond Spectroscopy, Physical Review A 98: 023403, 2018